The views expressed in our content reflect individual perspectives and do not represent the official views of the Baha'i Faith.

 She says that whenever she leaves the reservation of the sacred Four Corners mountains to go to Baha’i conferences, seminars, or other gatherings, she comes back to share the insights that she gained with her community.
 “I’m coming back with the experience of how we generate a movement of a population,” she says.

-As standard-bearers of the Baha’i Faith, Native Americans have great potential to be outstanding examples of the Baha’i ideals.
-Using the terminology common in the mid-20th century, another letter written on behalf of Shoghi Effendi explained this spiritual potential:
+As standard-bearers of the Baha’i Faith, Indigenous people have great potential to be outstanding examples of the Baha’i ideals.
+Using the terminology common in the mid-20th century, another letter written on behalf of Shoghi Effendi to the National Spiritual Assembly of Central America and Mexico explained this spiritual potential:

 If the light of Divine Guidance enters properly into the lives of the Indians, it will be found that they will arise with a great power and will become an example of spirituality and culture to all of the people in these countries.